gotom-io/gotom-insomnia-hmac/README.md

 4. Press install

 ### Plugin Configuration
-1. Set insomnia to debug mode (the menu in the middle at the top that says: design - debug - test, select 'debug')
-2. Click on the 'Environment' (typically 'No Environment') - click 'Manage Environments'
+*** this was changed recently.
+So take this is a rough outline

+1. It's assumed you are in 'Personal Workspace' (Top left home icon)
+2. Click + Create -> Request Collection
+3. Set up endpoints, I believe you can figure this out.
+4. Click on "Base Environment"
+5. Click on the little Pencil Icon next to "Collection environment"
+6. You are in "Manage environments".
+Focus on the big editor in the middle.
+Top right it says "Table View"
+7. "Table view" is a bit evil.
+Just disable it - you should see json instead.
-3. Copy paste this json with the values that you received from support:
+8. Copy paste this json with the values that you received from support:

 ```
 {